Dealing with Client Services?

 I would call and let them know you are likely unable to pay on time this month and were curious to know if a single payoff amount is an option.
 Let them know you may be able to pull the money together if the amount was reasonable and see what they say.

 Client Services is not known for removing any credit report entry in exchange for payment.
-And they have zero ability to make credit reporting decisions for the banks that hire them.
+And, they have zero ability to make credit reporting decisions for the banks who hire them.

 That updating is often all that is needed to get your home loan approved.
 And it is better to do what you are doing, negotiating payoffs on collection accounts, before you apply for a home loan.